 2nd Course – Fish & Chips.
 Can’t go wrong with a quality fish and chips and John McKeoghs sent out a good one with crisp batter and thick cut chips.

-In this city of the past and the present, just let your stomach guide you.
+Now, with no excuse knowing these 7 Places to Eat in Galway, this city of the past and the present will leave your patting your belly.
 Galway is not limited at all in great places to get a good meal at any time of the day, but if you can’t decide I’m sure none of these will disappoint.
-Be sure to try the local seafood, enjoy the drink, listening to the music and tuck in for an experience.
-Slainte
+Be sure to try the local seafood, enjoy the drink, listen to the music and tuck in for an experience.
+Slainte!